 - Risks or blockers

 As soon as you write your first report, you will have a template to update week-to-week and you’ll kick the report out in minutes—as long as you’ve done your other work.
 If not, you’ll have to follow-up with team members about current status.
 So do yourself a favor and make communications and checkins a priority.
+Download our simple weekly progress report template to get started.

 Plan for the Unplanned